How Many Miles Should a Used Engine Have? The Complete Mileage Guide

 When shopping for a used engine, one of the first questions customers ask is: "How many miles does it have?"
 While mileage is important, it's not the only factor that determines engine quality and longevity.
 Understanding what mileage really means—and what else matters—can help you make a smarter buying decision.

-At Used Engines Store, we help you find low-mileage, tested engines that deliver reliable performance for years to come.
+At Used Engines Store, we help you find low-mileage, tested engines.

 What is Considered Low Mileage for a Used Engine?